THE BONACKERS Documentary

 East Hampton, NY

-“An Afternoon of History, Traditions & Tales of Persistence,” opened with the short concept trailer for “The Bonackers” documentary, produced by Joanne Friedland Roberts.
-The trailer was a springboard for a lively conversation and Q&A about the history, ongoing struggles, and resilience of not only the historic Bonacker community, but of the Montaukett People and East Hampton’s Freetown.
-The conversation, led by the East Hampton Historical Farm Museum’s founder, Prudence Talmage Carabine, included Deanna Tikkanen, Bruce Collins, Audrey Gaines, Peter Van Scoyoc, and others.
+“An Afternoon of History, Traditions & Tales of Persistence,” opened with the short concept trailer for THE BONACKERS documentary, produced by Joanne Friedland Roberts.
+The trailer was a springboard for a lively conversation and Q&A about the history, struggles, and resilience of the Bonac community, the East End’s indigenous population, and East Hampton’s Freetown.

 CELEBRATING BONAC